 Note: The 25A apparatus unit can be coded to respond to both a DSS code and up to four common audible signals.

-- (f) Plug in system cable or cables.
-Position inserts inside cover to hold cable(s) securely when cover is replaced. - (g) Replace cover. - (h) When all installation is complete, test the supplementary alerting as described in 3.45.
+(f) Plug in system cable or cables.
+Position inserts inside cover to hold cable(s) securely when cover is replaced.